By monthMay

 No northern hemisphere locations this month

 In May, persistent twilight or midnight sun prevents aurora observation at all northern latitudes.
-No storm level is strong enough to produce a visible display without astronomical darkness.
 The southern hemisphere locations below are your best option this month.

 Southern hemisphere